DeltaRCM/pyDeltaRCM/docs/source/info/outputfile.rst

 Model Metadata
 --------------
-In addition to the grid coordinates, model metadata is saved as a group of single dimension arrays (floats).
+In addition to the grid coordinates, model metadata is saved as a group of 1-D arrays (vectors).
 The values that are saved as metadata are the the following:

 - Length of the land surface: `L0`